oscarolbe/dotvim/README.md

 ## Dependencies

-You must install the dependencies with brew or your favorite package manager, for now only ctags is necessary.
+You must install the dependencies with brew or your favorite package manager, for now only ctags and ag is necessary.

-    brew install ctags vim
+    brew install ctags ag vim

 ## Install Plugins